 Pale Beardtongue is a native erect perennial forb growing on hairy stems from 8 to 28 inches high.
 Stems are unbranched, green but can also have some purplish tones.

-The leaves are both basal and stem.
-Stem leaves are opposite, very hairy with entire edges and touch the stem, appearing as one leaf pierced by the stem.
+The leaves are both basal and stem and variable.
+Stem leaves are opposite, in 4 to 8 pairs, very hairy with entire edges and touch the stem, appearing as one leaf pierced by the stem.
 They are lance shaped with pointed tips and one prominent central vein.
 Basal leaves form a rosette of stalked leaves, sometimes remaining green overwinter.
 These are usually with coarse or wavy teeth on the margins and not hairy like the stem leaves.

-The flowers are 5-parted, 1/2 to 3/4 inches long, tubular with a white corolla that has wide flaring lips.
+The flowers are 5-parted, 1/2 to 3/4 inches long, tubular to tubular-funnelform in shape with a white corolla that has wide flaring lips.
 The upper lip has two rounded lobes and the lower lip has three.
-Like most penstemons, the base of the corolla is somewhat flat and this one has rosy-purple fine veins on the interior, which are nectar guides.
+The base of the corolla is somewhat flat and this one has rosy-purple fine veins on the interior, which are nectar guides.
 The upper lip has a central ridge on top.
-The green calyx has 5 short triangular pointed lobes that flare outward at the tips.
+The green calyx has 5 short triangular pointed lobes (3-5 x 1-3 mm) that flare outward at the tips.
 Inside the corolla, there are 5 stamens and a white style.
-The style, with an enlarged stigma, and four of the stamens that are true are appressed to the upper part of the corolla tube while the fifth sometimes degenerated stamen (a staminode) lies at the base of the tube, sticks out and is slightly hairy at the tip.
+The style, with an enlarged stigma, and four of the stamens, in pairs of different length, are appressed to the upper part of the corolla tube while the fifth degenerated stamen (a staminode) lies at the base of the tube, sticks out and is slightly hairy at the tip.
 A patch of yellowish hair covers the inside of the lower corolla middle lip.
 Flower stalks, outer surfaces of the corolla and the calyx are glandular-hairy.

-Seed: Fertile flowers produce a dry ovoid sharply pointed seed capsule containing numerous irregular shaped loose dark-brown seeds.
+Seed: Fertile flowers produce a dry ovoid sharply pointed seed capsule, 5 to 7 mm long, containing numerous irregular shaped loose dark-brown seeds.
 Seeds are wind distributed and the plant can self-seed.
 Capsules may remain overwinter on the stem.
 Seeds need 30 days of cold stratification to break dormancy.
-Plant when the ground is cool - early spring after the last hard frost or in the fall and let winter take care of the dormancy period.
+If stratified, plant when the ground is cool - early spring after the last hard frost or in the fall and let winter take care of the dormancy period.
 They are very small - 180,000 to the ounce.